-The Benelux Convention on Intellectual Property regulates the provisions regarding the registration, use and protection of intellectual property (merk- en modelrecht - trademark and model right) lin the Netherlands, Belgium and Luxembourg and in cooperation with BIP SXM also the trademark registration for Sint Maarten (part of the Kingdom of the Netherlands).
-Intellectual property includes various forms, such as copyright, database right, trademarks, trademark right, model right or patent.
+The Benelux Convention on Intellectual Property regulates the provisions regarding the registration, use and protection of intellectual property (merk- en modelrecht - trademark and model rights) in the Netherlands, Belgium and Luxembourg and, in cooperation with BIP SXM, also the trademark registration for Sint Maarten (part of the Kingdom of the Netherlands).
+Intellectual property includes various forms, such as copyrights, database rights, trademarks, trademark rights, model rights or patents.